shayanb/phd-thesis/Revisions/Shayan.md

-- EOA vs contract addresses -> reread and make sure it is ok
+- EOA vs contract addresses -> reread and make sure it is ok --> DONE
   - Different in terms of keys